Stage 1: Self-Discovery | Clarity Compass

 Step 7: Decide and record

-• What I will do first:
+What you'll do first:

 Step 8: Write your clarity snapshot